We graded every x402 endpoint with Cloudflare's agent-readiness scanner

 https://api.cdp.coinbase.com/platform/v2/x402/discovery/resources

-Cost to fix: zero engineering effort if your facilitator is already CDP, plus $0.001 per endpoint to bootstrap.
-Returns: a real x402 pass on every agent-readiness scan that uses Bazaar as ground truth.
+Cost to fix: zero engineering effort if your facilitator is already CDP, plus $0.001 per route to bootstrap.

-- Agents using Cloudflare's readiness scan as a filter would skip 98%+ of the x402 catalog.
+- Agents using Cloudflare's readiness scan as a filter would skip 96.6%+ of the x402 catalog by endpoint reach.
 They'd never even see most x402 endpoints.
 There's a real distribution gap closing there for any project willing to ship the missing signals.

 - Decoys cluster at level 0.
-Every $1000+ endpoint we flagged as a Questflow-style honeypot sits at level 0 with zero signals.
-They aren't TRYING to be findable — they want random scrapers to stumble in and lose money.
+Every $1000+ endpoint we previously flagged as a Questflow-style honeypot sits at level 0 with zero signals.
+They aren't trying to be findable — they want random scrapers to stumble in and lose money.
 A pre-flight call catches them.

 Reproduce this